olamilekan5162/EasiPharma/Readme.md

 # EasiPharma || A new way to track pharmaceutical products

 ##  Overview
-EasiPharma is a pharmaceutical inventory management system that tracks stock levels, manages suppliers, and provide restocking of stocks also AI predicts shortages of stocks and expirations of stocks.
+EasiPharma is a pharmaceutical inventory management system that tracks stock levels, manages suppliers, and facilitates restocking.
+With AI predicting stock shortages and expiration.
 <!-- EasiPharma is a stock and inventory management system tailored for pharmaceutical businesses.
 The platform enables efficient tracking of stock levels, supplier management, and order placements when inventory runs low.
 Additionally, AI-powered restocking recommendations ensure optimal stock availability, helping businesses prevent shortages and overstocking.   -->

 With EasiPharma, pharmacy owners and managers can: